Digital Oscillator Circuit - Ensoniq 5503DOC |

 This is a harder one.
 Unlike the E-II that used 8-bit mu-law sample encoding (expanded to a 12-bit value range via a specialized D/A converter), the DOC uses 8-bit unsigned linear.
 Where both machines only know 256 different sample values, the DOC sounds much flatter in comparison.
 So what can we do here?

 - We could opt for an external D/A converter.
 Instead of feeding the waveform readout from sample memory to the DOC, we could feed it directly into one of those ancient expanding DACs.
-If we feed the DOC a 0xff instead, its own output value would directly respond to the DCA setting which we then could use for VCA control (or DAC reference value generation).
+If we feed the DOC the value 0xff instead, its own output value would directly respond to the DCA setting which we then could use for VCA control (or DAC reference value generation).
 However, arbitrary sample size (i.e. not page-sized but 0x00-stopped) will be slightly tricky as here either 0xff (in case of a valid value) or 0x00 (in case of sample end) need to be forwarded to the DOC.
 Never the less doable, although those mu-law DACs are pretty much unavailable these days.
 Could be applied to the ESQ1/SQ80 w/o software change and make it shine, though.
-Hmmm ...

 That sounds like some hacking.
 Is there no other way?